-In this article, let’s compare the chin-up against the curl for biceps growth, and then talk about how to build a biceps bulking routine around them.
+In this article, we’ll compare the chin-up against the curl for biceps growth, and then talk about how to build a biceps bulking routine around them.

-How much of a difference does that make?
+How much of a difference does our grip angle make?
 If we look at the muscle-activation (EMG) research of Bret Contreras, PhD, we see that weighted chin-ups are around 50% better at stimulating our biceps than weighted pull-ups:

 - Chin-up: 107 mean biceps activation, 205 peak